-Each image is assessed four times and four scores entered.
+Each image is assessed two times and two scores entered.
 It is critical that judges look at each image for its strength based on the category (images that don’t clearly relate to the category description should score lower).
-Judges must be open minded about creative expression and not fall victim to digital enhancement that does not support the image concept and the four criteria when scoring, especially in portrait and wedding categories.
+Judges must be open minded about creative expression and not fall victim to digital enhancement that does not support the image concept when scoring, especially in portrait and wedding categories.

 While digital enhancement is part of photography today and relevant, all submissions should demonstrate foundation photographic skills.
 Images with extensive post production (electronic/digital manipulation) are accepted so long as the photographic component is dominant.
 Judges are asked to recognize photography as the core contribution to all image categories.
 Post Production should be relevant for the image.
 Images with a simple yet powerful message may not rely on Creativity or Technical manipulation to be recognized as a top scoring image.
 Any post production must be done under the direction of the photographer (author) of the image.

 c.
-Scoring will be based on four criteria, each of the 4 criteria will contribute a maximum of 25% of the total score:
+Scoring will be based on two criteria, each of the 2 criteria will contribute a maximum of 50% of the total score:

 e.
 The jury’s judgment is final and binding.